wheeler/spinbox-chrome/README.md

 - ~~Index of keys to skip time~~
 - ~~Show a block that indicates hidden tracks(?)~~
 - ~~First pass, add a hide button~~
-- Second pass, automatically hide on next play
+- [Optional] automatically hide on next play
 - Make sure to handle these cases: track ends, shift arrow, click to another track
 - ~~Add a move to dig button~~
 - ~~Allow dig playlist configuration~~ (or auto- create?)